openstack/contributor-guide/doc/source/organizations/index.rst

 There are a number of technical events that are held where community, project, and cross-project planning and networking happen in person.
-Although this planning and networking does happen online outside these these events you should consider sending developers along to be involved.
+Although this planning and networking does happen online outside these events you should consider sending developers along to be involved.

 Some technical events include: